badvision/lawless-legends/Docs/Tutorials/PLASMA/User Manual.md

 when TRUE
     is (a <= 10)
         ; 10 or less
+        break
     is (a > 10) AND (a < 20)
         ; between 10 and 20
+        break
     is (a >= 20)
         ; 20 or greater
 wend
 ```
+A `when` clause can fall-through to the following clause, just like C `switch` statements by leaving out the `break` at the end of a clause.

 ##### FOR \<TO,DOWNTO\> [STEP]/NEXT
 Iteration over a range is handled with the `for`/`next` loop.
 When iterating from a smaller to larger value, the `to` construct is used; when iterating from larger to smaller, the `downto` construct is used.